Last updated: Tuesday, June 27, 2017

 Should you even care?
 It’s just a chair, right?
 Sure, some gamers take their choice of gaming throne a little more seriously than others.
 But the fact of the matter is us gamers put in some long hours in our chairs.
 It makes sense to find something comfortable.
 Beyond that, finding the best PC gaming chair for you mostly comes down to personal preference.
 If you’re looking to complete a gaming desk setup with a sturdy new computer chair, read on.

-- 1 Overview of the Best Computer Gaming Chairs
+- 1 Comparison Table: An Overview of the Best PC Gaming Chairs

 - 7 Casters Matter: Types of Casters & Caster Replacement